Dormar2/tokenpdf/docs/source/config_docs/maps.md

 - `border_margin`: The margin around the map in page ratio, i.e. a number between 0 and 1 that is multiplied by the page's smallest dimension.
 (Default: 0)
 - `text_margin`: The margin below the map for text, in page ratio (see `border_margin`).
 If present, the map's name and the fragmentation coordinates (in terms of page-sized grid cells) are printed below the map.
 For example, "Town Street: 0,3" (Default: 0)
 - `image_url`: The URL or path to the map's image.
 If a URL, the image will be downloaded.
 This value is **required**.
+- `balance_fragments`: If true, the map's fragments are balanced in size across the pages, instead of filling out the earlier pages first.
+This avoids having the last with page with small fragments (usually, strips) of maps in file, but may lead to a slightly less efficient use of space.
+(Default: false)
 - `add_grid`: The map's system grid is added to the map as a visual aid (see below for grid sizing).
 (Default: false)

 #### Sizing